filip-michalsky/SalesGPT/README.md

 We are building SalesGPT to power your best Autonomous Sales Agents.
 Hence, we would love to learn more about use cases you are building towards which will fuel SalesGPT development roadmap.

-**If you want us to build better towards your needs, please fill out our [SalesGPT Use Case Survey](https://5b7mfhwiany.typeform.com/to/xmJbWIjG)**
+**If you want us to build better towards your needs, please fill out our 45 seconds [SalesGPT Use Case Survey](https://5b7mfhwiany.typeform.com/to/xmJbWIjG)**

 ## :red_circle: Latest News

 ### If you looking for help building your Autonomous Sales Agents

-I am currently open to freelancing opps - please contact me through [my website](https://odysseypartners.ai) if you think I can help  you.
+I am currently open to freelancing opps - please contact me through [my website](https://odysseypartners.ai?utm_source=SalesGPT) if you think I can help  you.

 ## Quickstart